davosmith/moodle-navbuttons/README.txt

 2. On your server, in the 'blocks' folder, create a subfolder called 'navbuttons'
 3. Upload all the files inside the 'davosmith-moodle-navbuttons-???????' folder to this new 'navbuttons' folder on your server.
 4. Log in to your Moodle site as an administrator and click on the 'Notifications' option in the Admin settings block.
-5. You need to edit one Moodle core file to make this work:
+5. If you are running a version of Moodle earlier than *3.10*, then you need to edit one Moodle core file to make this work:

 Find the file 'moodle/lib/outputrenderers.php'.
 Find the line: